Package 'mpindex'

 See Also

-define_mpi_specs, define_deprivation, save_mpi
+define_mpi_specs, deprived, compute_mpi_from_profile, save_mpi

 Examples